turif/interviewQuestions/StormFlinkPerformance/README.md

 * pip
 * Java 7

+#Working/Sharing
+* Fork the code into your own git repo
+* Check your code into your repo, this is how we will share and look at your code during your demo

 #Setup Requirements
 * Set up docker on your local machine
   * https://docs.docker.com/installation/
 * Create a docker container running a single node kafka instance
 * Feel free to tweak the Kafka configuration

 #Send avro data to Kafka
 ```